 The Addresses and Buildings Key Registry (Basisregistraties Adressen en Gebouwen, BAG) is an automated system which stores information on local addresses and buildings.
 As an entrepreneur you can make use of the data for several purposes, for example to develop apps.

-Dutch municipalities store this data (in Dutch) in the National Facility for Addresses and Buildings (BAGLV).
-The Land Registry Office (Kadaster) manages the National Facility and makes the data available to governments, companies, institutions and citizens.
+Dutch municipalities store this data (in Dutch) in the National Facility for Addresses and Buildings (LV BAG).
+The Land Registry Office (Kadaster) manages the National Facility and makes the data available to governments, companies, institutions, and private citizens.

 Providing BAG data only once

 If a government organisation asks you to provide data that has already been recorded in the BAG, you are not obliged to do so.
-You only have to provide information, such as a change of address, once to a government organisation.
+You have to provide information, such as a change of address, only once to a government organisation.
 This information should then be available to other government agencies as well.